 To ensure geographical representation, each member of the TPO board will appoint a member to the CAC who is representative of his/her respective jurisdiction, representing citizens from their respective districts.
 An appointed CAC member's term will mirror the term of their appointing TPO board member.
-TPO staff will correspond with new elected officials selected to serve on the TPO board regarding the CAC membership recruitment process.
+TPO staff will correspond with newly elected officials selected to serve on the TPO board regarding the CAC membership recruitment process.

-The appointment of CAC members, by TPO board members, will represent the Florida-Alabama TPO study area as follows:
+The appointment of CAC members, by TPO board members, will represent the Bay County TPO study area as follows:

-Baldwin County (one seat)
+Bay County (five seats)